 |Multiple Address Options?|

 |24/7 Access to Your Mail|

-Virtual Mailbox Authorization | How to Notarize Online
+Virtual Mailbox Authorization | Final Hurdle

 Here’s the problem I ran into: What if you, a US citizen, already live overseas and want to get this setup?
 Or better yet, what if you just want the convenience of doing the notary process online instead of jumping in your car?

 This is a relatively new thing but I’ve done my homework…it’s completely legit and legal.
 I used an online notary to get my USPS Form 1583 notarized and it ended up being a lot easier than I originally thought.
 I recommend a service called NotaryCam.

 Using NotaryCam is simple: you download the app on your phone, upload the document you need signed, follow the identity confirmation steps and then essentially have a Skype call with a certified notary in the U.S. All-in-all the process took me less than half an hour.
 Best of all, it’s only $25 to get it done.

-Virtual Mailbox Reviews | Best Services
+Virtual Mailbox Reviews | USA, Canada & UK

 While I’ve already mentioned that I personally use Traveling Mailbox, I wanted to provide you with my detailed notes and review of all the other companies that I researched during my quest to find the best virtual mailbox services.